Chips-social/chips-constants/privacy-policy.md

 - Operate and improve the Channels platform
 - Communicate service updates and respond to inquiries
 - Provide user support
+- Send service notifications via email or WhatsApp
 - Ensure the safety and security of our services

 > 🔒 **We do not serve third-party advertisements or sell your data.**